GFlisch/Arc4u.Guidance.Doc/Guidance2022.3.0/AuthenticationMigration.md

 - The `"Audiences"` property value correspond to the content of the old `"ServiceApplicationId"`.
 - The `"Scopes`" property correspond to the `"Audiences"` property with `/user_impersonation` appended.
 E.g. if `"Audiences"` is `https://project.environment.host`, then `"Scopes"` is `https://project.environment.host/user_impersonation`
 - The `"DomainsMapping"` is new: it maps the UPN suffix representing the domain name to the AD domain name.
-Previously, this
+Previously, this was hard-coded in the framework.

 #### Basic settings
 If you have a `"Basic.Settings"` section, the section is written as follows: